damoncheng/Markdown/Docker/Instance/Rabbitmq/doc/Readme.md

 	[rabbitmq_management, rabbitmq_management_agent, rabbitmq_web_dispatch, rabbitmq_tracing].

+### 参数调整

+Prior to RabbitMQ 3.7.0, RabbitMQ config file was named **rabbitmq.config** and used an **Erlang term configuration format**.
+That format is still supported for backwards compatibility.
+Those running 3.7.0 or later are recommended to consider the **new sysctl format**.

+	rabbitmq.conf : This includes configuration for the core server as well as plugins.

+	advanced.conf : Some configuration settings are not possible or are difficult to configure using the sysctl format.
+As such, it is possible to use an additional config file in the Erlang term format (same as rabbitmq.config).
+That file is commonly named advanced.config.
+	It will be merged with the configuration provided in rabbitmq.conf.

 ### DockerFile

 	FROM rabbitmq:management

 	COPY enabled_plugins /etc/rabbitmq/enabled_plugins
+	COPY enabled_plugins /etc/rabbitmq/enabled_plugins
+	COPY rabbitmq.conf /etc/rabbitmq/rabbitmq.conf
+	COPY advanced.config /etc/rabbitmq/advanced.config
 	RUN ln -sf /usr/share/zoneinfo/Asia/Shanghai /etc/localtime && \
 	    echo "Asia/Shanghai" > /etc/timezone